emb-riscv/specs-markdown/csrs.md

 ## Hart ID Register (`hartid`)

-The `hartid` CSR is an XLEN-bit read-only register containing the integer ID of the hardware thread running the code.
+The `hartid` CSR is an XLEN-bit read-only register containing the integer ID of the hart running the code.
 This register must be readable in any implementation.
 In single-hart devices, it always reads 0.
 In multi-hart devices, the hart IDs might not necessarily be numbered contiguously
 (althoug it is preferable), but at least one hart must have a hart ID of zero.